 Getting an appraisal

-The best way to determine the value of your mobile home is getting an appraisal.
+The best way to determine the value of your mobile home is to get an appraisal.

 Contact an experienced real estate agent to get a professional appraisal.
 Look for one with a state appraiser license or a manufactured home appraisal certification.